solenn-tl/ontologie-peuplement/requetes/3_BUILD_KG.md

     ?plot (add:hasNextVersionInSRCOrder|add:hasOverlappingVersionInSRCOrder)+ ?relatedLandmark.
 }
 ```
-### 6.2 Links between landmark versions that should be the same than than the one created at the creation of the cadastre
+### 6.2 Links between landmark versions that should be the same than the one created at the creation of the cadastre
 ```sparql
 PREFIX add: <http://rdf.geohistoricaldata.org/def/address#>
 PREFIX cad_ltype: <http://rdf.geohistoricaldata.org/id/codes/cadastre/landmarkType/>